A Magical Resort on a 500-Acre Estate Nestled amid the Beautiful Kerry Mountains and alongside Kenmare Bay

 You can pick one depending on whether you want to enjoy the ocean or lush forest views.
 They even have a few specially designed to engage children.

 The Treasure Trail is designed for children.
-It’s much like any treasure hunt, each ‘treasure’ holds a clue to the next, children need to unravel a hidden word by finding letters along the trail.
+It’s much like any treasure hunt, each ‘treasure’ holds a clue to the next, and children need to unravel a hidden word by finding letters along the trail.
 They also have a Fairy Trail for children, where young ones can find 20 fairy homes set up along the way.

 There are many other options for adults.
 If you prefer something short, I recommend the Island Trail.
 It’s not very physically demanding, only takes 45 minutes, and in the end, you feel like you’ve stepped into a whole different place.